vishnoiprem/data-etl-ml/medium/delta-sharing-complete-guide-medium.md

 - 40 potential points of failure
 - 40 copies of data that can drift out of sync

 And when something goes wrong  and it always does you are the one debugging which export failed, which partner has stale data, and why the numbers do not match.

-**This is the distributed synchronization problem.** And it's eating data teams alive.
+**This is the distributed synchronization problem.** and it's eating data teams alive.

----

 ## The Problem Nobody Wants to Talk About